fuchsberger/coherence-react/README.md

    Defaults to: `"/account/reset_password"`

 ### Other changes
- * functions that were depriciated in Coherence `0.5.1` are removed from this repository
+ * functions that were depreciated in Coherence `0.5.1` are removed from this repository

 ## License